Skip to content

 Optional: Customising the section name

 The generic name ‘Free-text Question [5]’ for the query step can be customised.
 This helps with recognising and handling the form steps.
-Click on the icon next to the name and then on Edit to open the input mask for renaming.
-Click OK to apply the new name.
+The explanation is described in this chapter.

 2.3 Yes/No question